ArshavineRoy/phase-1-week-1-code-challenge/README.md

 ### 2: Speed Detector

 This is a program that takes as input the speed of a car and outputs "Ok" if the speed is less than 70, and for every 5 km/s above the speed limit (70), it gives the driver one demerit point and prints the total number of demerit points.

-For example, if the speed is 80, it should prints: “Points: 2”.
+For example, if the speed is 80, it prints: “Points: 2”.

 If the driver gets more than 12 points, the function prints: “License suspended”.

 In case of an error in user input, the program repeats the prompt for the user to attempt another entry, allowing a max of three tries.